UBC-MDS/quarto-quizdown-mds-ext/README.md

     > Adult cats meow mainly with humans.
 - Cow :: Moo
 - :: Neigh
-    > Horses neigh — a distractor here.
+    > Horses neigh.
+This is a distractor.
 - :: Ribbit

 > Think about farm and household animals.